morrissey college of arts and sciences

 Students should begin the application process by contacting the Office of International Programs early in their sophomore year.

-A student in the College of Arts and Sciences must complete at least 120 credits to earn the bachelor’s degree.
+A student in the Morrissey College of Arts and Sciences must complete at least 120 credits to earn the bachelor’s degree.
 Particular requirements for gaining those credits, or compiling those courses, are stated elsewhere in this section.
+All Morrissey College of Arts and Sciences students must complete the University Core requirements in Arts, Cultural Diversity, History, Literature, Mathematics, Natural Sciences, Philosophy, Social Sciences, Theology, and Writing, as well as the Language Proficiency requirement (visit the University Policies and Procedures chapter of this catalog).

-To continue enrollment in a full-time program of study, a student must ordinarily maintain a cumulative average of at least 1.667 as the minimum standard of scholarship and must not fall more than six credits behind the total number of credits a student of their status is expected to have completed (an average of 15 credits each semester).
-Any student who is permitted by the deans to continue enrollment in a full-time undergraduate program is considered to be in good standing.
+To continue enrollment in a full-time program of study, a student must ordinarily maintain a cumulative average of at least 1.667 as the minimum standard of scholarship and must not fall more than 7 credits behind the total number of credits a student of their status is expected to have completed (an average of 15 credits each semester).
+Any student who is permitted by the deans to continue enrollment in a full-time undergraduate program, with the exception of students on probation, is considered to be in good standing.

-Failure to maintain good standing either through a low cumulative average, by incurring deficiencies including failures, withdrawals or unapproved underloads, will result in the student's being placed on probation, or being required to withdraw, as the Dean shall determine.
+Failure to maintain good standing either through a low cumulative average, or by incurring deficiencies including failures, withdrawals, incompletes or unapproved underloads, will result in the student’s being placed on probation, or being required to withdraw, as the Dean shall determine.

 A student should always attempt to resolve problems concerning the manner in which grades have been awarded or the academic practices of an instructor by direct contact with the instructor.
 In the rare case of an unresolved question the student should first refer the matter to the Chairperson or Director of the relevant department or program.